vvvv/Posh/README.md

 * publishes Posh RPCs (Dump, SetSessionName, KeyDown, KeyUp, KeyPress)
 * has an __SvgEventCaller__
 * handles a __RemoteContext__ per Session
+* can publish Posh after every RPC (AutoPublish) or manually on Publish()

+### RemoteContext.cs
 * acts as kind of a buffer between changes to the local and the remote SVG DOM
 * keeps track of local DOM changes
 * provides them in Posh form (json/xml) on demand
-* can publish Posh after every RPC (AutoPublish) or manually on Publish()

 ### SvgIdManager.cs
 * is a custom ID manager for SVG
 * gets __SvgEventCaller__ from WampServer